Emergency preparedness kit for our pets

 Throughout most of that ordeal and the days that followed after that both people and their pets were separated or stranded where they were and food and help had to be brought to them to see them through till Ondoy has passed.

 The story I’ve just written is true and highlights the need for pet owners to take more responsibility for their beloved companions.
-As more and more access to information becomes available pet owners now have the means needed to take care of their pets not just during good times but during times when an emergency happens or when a disaster is threatening to occur.
+As more and more access to information becomes available pet owners now have the means needed to take care of their pets not just during good times but during times when an emergency happens or when a disaster is threatening to occur with a dedicated emergency preparedness kit for them.

 In general, preparedness is a mindset that puts an individual into a way of thinking along the lines of a “what should I do in case this or that happens?”